-No sex-related differences in pharmacokinetics are observed in healthy elderly (age 65 to 80 years) or in healthy young (age 18 to 40 years) subjects.
-In studies of hypertensive patients, there is no sex difference in half-life or accumulation, but somewhat higher plasma concentrations of Irbesartan are observed in females (11% to 44%).
+No sex-related differences in pharmacokinetics are observed in healthy elderly (age 65-80 years) or in healthy young (age 18-40 years) subjects.
+In studies of hypertensive patients, there is no sex difference in half-life or accumulation, but somewhat higher plasma concentrations of Irbesartan are observed in females (11%-44%).
 No sex-related dosage adjustment is necessary.

-In elderly subjects (age 65 to 80 years), Irbesartan elimination half-life is not significantly altered, but AUC and Cmax values are about 20% to 50% greater than those of young subjects (age 18 to 40 years).
+In elderly subjects (age 65-80 years), Irbesartan elimination half-life is not significantly altered, but AUC and Cmax values are about 20% to 50% greater than those of young subjects (age 18-40 years).
 No dosage adjustment is necessary in the elderly.

 In healthy black subjects, Irbesartan AUC values are approximately 25% greater than whites; there is no difference in Cmax values.